Finding Court Records in Georgia

 Juvenile Courts share jurisdiction with Superior Courts over certain crimes committed by juveniles, but Juvenile Courts do not have jurisdiction over certain serious criminal cases that are within the exclusive jurisdiction of Superior Courts, such as murder, rape and armed robbery.

-Georgia Probate CourtsProbate Courts have exclusive original jurisdiction to handle cases involving the probate of wills, the administration of estates, guardianships of minors or “incompetent” persons, and other types of probate cases.
+Georgia Probate CourtsProbate Courts have exclusive original jurisdiction to handle cases involving the probate of wills, the administration of estates, guardianships and conservatorships of minors or incompetent persons, involuntary mental health commitments, and other types of probate cases.

 If authorization is granted to a Probate Court, other cases may be heard, including some traffic cases, some fish and game ordinance violations, and some criminal commitment hearings.